 The CIEE Difference

-A for-credit internship is at the core of our Summer Internship program in Barcelona.
-Based on your experience, interests, and current studies, you’ll be placed with a company—could be a startup, local business, international organization, NGOs, etc,…—where you’ll gain hands-on professional experience and practice your Spanish language skills.
+A for-credit internship in Spanish or in English is at the core of our Summer Internship program in Barcelona.
+Based on your experience, interests, and current studies, you’ll be placed with a company—could be a startup, local business, international organization, NGOs, etc…—where you’ll gain hands-on professional experience and practice your Spanish language skills.
 Past internship sites include the multinational Whirlpool, the headhunting company Brainmatch, the travel and tourism company WayAway, the local accounting firm Uhy-Fay, the event planning company nEventum, or even in a local school Escola Montseny.

-Explore the region of Catalonia through two one-day trips, during which we’ll visit businesses, such as multinational wine distributers, and gain an understanding of Spain’s booming tourist industry.
-On two overnight trips to Spanish and/or Catalan areas such as the Costa Brava or the Costa Dorada, you’ll focus on local industry and history.
-During your time in Barcelona, you’ll also have a chance to attend international networking events and hear from a variety of guest speakers.
+Explore the region of Catalonia through two one-day trips, during which we’ll visit cultural highlights and businesses, such as multinational wine distributers, and gain an understanding of Spain’s booming tourist industry.
+On two overnight trips to Spanish and/or Catalan areas such as the Costa Brava, the Costa Dorada or Valencia, you’ll focus on local history and culture.
+During your time in Barcelona, you’ll also have a chance to hear from a variety of guest speakers with different areas of expertise.

 Dates, Deadlines & Fees